edwardcooper/automl/README.md

 This package also have some tools to help with model selection.
 We separate the model selection functions into two parts.
 The first part is to select models based on cross-validation results.
 The second part is to select models based on development set.

+Before we proceed to select the models, we should first visualize the model performance.